elfredscom/atEX/media.md

 ### Brand

 **Logo**: We do not have a brand logo.
-Where a logo is required, we generally use words 'exyz', 'EXYZ', or 'exyz.me' (highlighted or otherwise).
-On social media accounts, we currently use images generated using https://thispersondoesnotexist.com/
+Where a logo is required, we generally use words 'exyz', 'EXYZ', 'exyz.me', or Pineapple Color (#fee12b).

 **Pronunciation**: We pronounce the brand as 'X Y Z dot me' but you are free to devise something better.